docwire/docwire/README.md

 # DocWire SDK

-**Mechanical sympathy for data processing.**
+**The local-first C++20 SDK for data processing.**

-DocWire SDK is a local-first C++20 data processing toolkit built according to our [manifesto](https://docwire.readthedocs.io/en/latest/manifesto.html): deterministic execution, allocator-aware memory management, and auditable data flow.
-It ingests, normalizes, transforms, and exports unstructured, semi-structured, and structured data from diverse sources, including Office documents, PDF files, email mailboxes, archives, scanned images, web content, JSON, XML, CSV, and more.
-Local and optional cloud AI steps can be inserted into the same pipeline for classification, summarization, translation, embeddings, and other AI workflows.
-Optional cloud AI integrations are available as explicit pipeline stages for cases where larger hosted models are required.

-Pipelines are composed with `operator|` and can be reused as configurations.
-Execution happens when the pipeline is invoked.
-The SDK deliberately targets C++20, supporting conservative enterprise toolchains while using Concepts, `std::span`, and constexpr-driven design for zero-cost abstractions.
-It is being extended with policy-based memory and error handling.
+<a name="what-is-docwire-sdk"></a>
+## What is DocWire SDK?

+DocWire SDK is an embeddable software development kit (SDK): a set of reusable C++ building blocks for building data-processing pipelines and infrastructure.
+It is not a single parser, ETL service, or cloud tool.
+You compile it into your own application and control how data flows through it.

+DocWire treats data processing in the broad sense used by modern data-protection frameworks: collection, organisation, structuring, storage, adaptation, alteration, retrieval, consultation, use, disclosure by transmission, combination, restriction, erasure, and destruction.
+The goal is for DocWire components to cover the complete data-processing life cycle.
+Parts of that life cycle are available today; the rest are defined in the roadmap.

+### What you can do with DocWire today

+- **Ingest** files, email boxes, archives, HTTP request payloads, JSON, XML, CSV, and more.
+- **Normalize and structure** raw input using format detection, parsers, OCR, document element extraction, and structured-data handling.
+- **Transform** data with filters, translations, summaries, classification, entity extraction, sentiment analysis, embeddings, and optional local or cloud AI steps.
+- **Export or act** through plain text, HTML, CSV, metadata, stdout, files, HTTP POST, or the built-in HTTP server.
+- **Compose pipelines** with `operator|` and embed them directly into your own C++20 application.
+- **Run on-premise by default**; cloud processing is used only when you explicitly add a cloud pipeline step.

+### Built on three principles

+1. **It is an SDK.** Reusable, embeddable components—not a closed black-box product.
+2. **It is data infrastructure.** The same pipeline model is intended to cover documents, structured records, streams, sensors, and hardware effects.
+3. **It is mechanically sympathetic.** The design follows DocWire’s engineering principles of predictability, auditability, edge optimization, and graceful degradation.

-DocWire is production-tested today and is continuously extending its architectural core toward fully policy-driven parsing, transformation, and export.
+DocWire is production-tested today and is continuously extending its architectural core.

 SourceForge Community Choice 2023 · Microsoft for Startups 2022